YanivZl/capitolis-devops-demo-webapp/README.md

 # MyApp

-Nodejs demo app for running a cloud native Tekton Pipeline.
+Nodejs demo app for running a cloud native Jenkins Pipeline.

 This app displays a random picture of a cat.